Paul Apodaca: Cultural advisor

 Apodaca was a selector for the NMAI Native American Film and Video Festival.
 He has also been a member of the Native California Network, and a board member for the California Council for the Humanities.
 He has been employed by the Arizona Commission on the Arts, the Corporation for Public Broadcasting, the California Arts Council, and the City of Los Angeles Cultural Affairs Department.

-Apodaca was a consultant on Indian culture and imagery to Knott's Berry Farm and the Walt Disney Corporation.
+Apodaca was a consultant on Indian culture and imagery to Knott's Berry Farm and the Walt Disney Company.
 He was a technical advisor on the television mini-series, Lonesome Dove (1989).

 He was a creative consultant for the Disney film, Planes: Fire and Rescue 2004, for which he helped develop the character Windlifter, a heavy-lift helicopter who is portrayed as an American Indian and voiced by actor Wes Studi.
 Apodaca assisted with design elements on Windlifter’s image, and in a script element in which Windlifter recounts an American Indian folktale of how Coyote was renewed by fire.

 Apodaca, Henry Koerper of Cypress College and Jon Erikson of the University of California Irvine, promoted California state legislation that added an 8,000 year old carving of a bear to the list of California state symbols as the official California State Prehistoric Artifact.

 Editorial advisor

-Apodaca is a contributing editor to News from Native California.
+Apodaca served as a contributing editor to News from Native California.
 He has edited the Journal of California and Great Basin Anthropology and has been an adviser for Pearson Scott Foresman publishers.
 Apodaca serves on the editorial board of Malki Museum Press.